COGS18/COGS18.github.io/_build/materials/21-CodeStyle.md

 ## General Concepts

-- Be Explicit & Clear.
+- Be Explicit & Clear
     - Prioritize Readability over 'Cleverness'
-- There should be specific, standard ways to do things.
+- There should be specific, standard ways to do things
     - Use them
-- Coding Style are guidelines, designed to help the code.
+- Coding Style are guidelines, designed to help the code
     - They are not laws

 ## Specific Guidelines - Structure